Should I become a full-time or a part-time trader?

 What is full-time and part-time trading?

 You may think that a full-time trader is someone who makes money executing trades for eight hours a day and spending all day long in front of the computer.
 The reality is that a full-time trader can be defined as a person earning a living solely from trading activity.
 As far as the trading goes, transactions are commonly executed for two or three hours during peak trading hours (official trading hours).
 Also, transactions can be performed in the after-hours markets.

 Of course, the trading period and length depends on the personal preferences of the trader.
-During non-trading hours, you will be focused on analyses, redefine your strategies and plan for the next trades.
-Full-time traders should be well acquainted with the investment and trading strategies and processes and be aware of the pros and cons of relying on income from trading.
+During non-trading hours, you will be focused on analyses, redefining your strategies and planning your next trades.
+Full-time traders should be well-acquainted with the investment and trading strategies and processes, and be aware of the pros and cons of relying on income from trading.

 You would need much more capital to become a full-time trader compared to becoming a part-time trader.
-The reason is that full-time traders should make high enough profits to pay for their living expenses and the needed amount for investing can be a couple of tens of thousands of pounds.
-On the other hand, you can start as a part-time trader with less than one thousand pounds and gradually increase the amount you invest.
+The reason is that full-time traders should make high enough profits to pay for their living expenses and the needed amount for investing can be £20,000 ($26,700).
+On the other hand, you can start as a part-time trader with less than £1,000 and gradually increase the amount you invest.
 Accordingly, you should understand that trading with smaller amounts of capital means that the profits will be lower as well.
 Before you choose which type of trader you will be, consider the respective advantages and disadvantages.

 Full-time trading: advantages and disadvantages

-- Possibility for making higher profits – because you have more time for trading higher initial capital and more time to analyse and identify profitable opportunities.
-You can potentially make higher profits.
+- Possibility for making higher profits because you have more time for trading higher initial capital and more time to analyse and identify profitable opportunities;

-- High dependency on trading profit – since you entirely rely on profits made from trading, if profitable trades are not identified, then no profit will be made and you may not have enough money to cover your expenses.
+- High dependency on trading profit: since you rely entirely on profits made from trading, if profitable trades are not identified, then no profit will be made.
+You may not have enough money to cover your expenses;

 Part-time trading: advantages and disadvantages